kinshu0/prosperity-3/README.md

 ## Overview

 The Prosperity 3 challenge consisted of 15 days of algorithmic trading, divided into 5 rounds of 72 hours each.
 Submissions were due at 6 AM for each round.
+My teammate and I competed as team spacepirate.
+We placed 11th in the US and 37th worldwide out of 12,680+ participating teams!

 ## Overall Strategy